lpryszcz/htseq/doc/install.rst

 HTSeq is available from the `Python Package Index (PyPI)`_:

-To use HTSeq, you need Python_ 2.7 or 3.4 or above (3.0-3.3 are not supported), together with:
+To use HTSeq, you need Python_ 3.5 or above with:

 - NumPy_, a commonly used Python package for numerical calculations
 - Pysam_, a Python interface to samtools_.